THE CANADIAN PACIFIC LINER 'EMPRESS OF SCOTLAND'

 Edinburgh on board the EMPRESS OF SCOTLAND

-For about forty miles out from Conception Bay, the EMPRESS OF SCOTLAND was escorted by HMCS ONTARIO and the destroyer MICMAC, and it was planned that they would man ship to give the traditional naval farewell, but in the prevailing heavy seas this was abandoned as being too dangerous.
-The destroyers ZAMBESI and CREOLE met the Empress off the Ulster coast to escort her into the Mersey, but they too were forced to break station because of bad weather in the confined shipping lines of the Irish Sea.
+For about forty miles out from Conception Bay, the EMPRESS OF SCOTLAND was escorted by HMCS ONTARIO and the destroyer MICMAC, and it was planned that they would 'man ship' to give the traditional naval farewell, but in the prevailing heavy seas this was abandoned as being too dangerous.
+The destroyers HMS ZAMBESI and HMS CREOLE met the Empress off the Ulster coast to escort her into the Mersey, but they too were forced to break station because of bad weather in the confined shipping lanes of the Irish Sea.

 Abstract of Log for the 'Royal Voyage' on the EMPRESS OF SCOTLAND

-The EMPRESS OF SCOTLAND arrived alongside Princes Landing Stage at 6.am on 17th November 1951 where the Royal couple disembarked.
+The EMPRESS OF SCOTLAND arrived alongside Princes Landing Stage at Liverpool at 6.am on 17th November 1951, where the Royal couple disembarked.

 The EMPRESS OF SCOTLAND in the Canada Dry Dock,

-In April 1952 the Empress's masts were shortened by 44ft to allow her to proceed up the St Lawrence to Montreal, necessitating passing under both the Quebec Bridge (about five miles upstream from Quebec City), and the Jacques Cartier Bridge at Montreal.
+In April 1952 the EMPRESS OF SCOTLAND's masts were shortened by 44 feet to allow her proceed up the St Lawrence to Montreal, necessitating passing under both the Quebec Bridge (about five miles upstream from Quebec City), and the Jacques Cartier Bridge at Montreal.
 The channel to Montreal had by this time been deepened and the EMPRESS OF SCOTLAND became the largest vessel ever to dock in Montreal.

 The EMPRESS OF SCOTLAND being assisted on to her berth at Princes